bennettandrewm/guess_my_weight/README.md

 ## Data Preparation
 The model aims to predict whether a loser lost weight.
-The wiegh-in data is used to establish whether the user gained or lost weight from the previous day's weigh-in.
+The wiegh-in data is used to establish whether the user (me) gained or lost weight from the previous day's weigh-in.
 This was achieved through differencing, and the data was verified for stationality to ensure there was no correlation with time (beyond the previous day).
 To understand the data in terms of weight gain days, see the below graph.
 <br />[return to TOC](#table-of-contents-TOC)